Nuclear-Powered UIUC FAQ

 Concerns about nuclear power often stem from experience with older nuclear reactor technology.
 People say ‘What about Fukushima?’ or ‘What about Chernobyl?’, but those are very different things entirely.
 The nuclear power that people know is largely based on 1960s technology; the rotary phone served us well and can still do the trick if needed, but technology has come a long way in the past sixty years.
 The same is true with microreactors.
 This is a significantly different technology that represents a real leap forward in safety, sustainability, reliability, and flexibility.

-Our proposal is currently under review, which means that we are at the starting blocks right now.
 It is critical that the community understands where we are in the process.
-Nothing happens unless our proposal is selected.
-We are having these early conversations, though, so that we can share our enthusiasm about what makes advanced nuclear so revolutionary in terms of safety and sustainability, and the potential that this opportunity has to amplify the University’s mission to enhance the lives of citizens in Illinois, across the nation and around the world.
+We are having early interaction with all stakeholders so that we can share our enthusiasm about what makes advanced nuclear so revolutionary in terms of safety and sustainability, and the potential that this opportunity has to amplify the University’s mission to enhance the lives of citizens in Illinois, across the nation and around the world.
 It is important to hear from the community now so that we can begin the longer conversation around the university’s role in demonstrating a clean energy future.

 For more detailed information about nuclear micro-reactors, visit here.